 - District Liaison will analyze the facts (Is the living situation listed in the McKinney Vento definition? is the living situation another kind of situation that is not fixed, regular or adequate?

 - District Liaison will complete necessary eligibility paperwork with the family and support with services as offered.

-For our familes/students experiencing foster care, please contact the Special Services Director (Erica Gordon) at 503-845-2345 or firstname.lastname@example.org.
+Foster Care Point-of-Contact: For our students experiencing foster care, families can contact the Special Services Director (Erica Gordon) at 503-845-2345 or firstname.lastname@example.org.

 - If you have questions about school of origin or best interest findings, contact Erica Gordon: email@example.com